 Everyone has the right to financial independence.
 If your partner is controlling your money or running up debts in your name, it’s financial abuse.
 But there’s no need to struggle on alone.
 Here are some of the things you can do and where to go for help and support.

 Financial abuse is a form of domestic abuse.
+It is a crime and should be reported to the police.

-A financially-abusive partner might also be physically violent, but it’s not always the case.
+They might also be physically violent, but it’s not always the case.

 Financial abuse in the home – whether or not it’s accompanied by aggression or physical violence – can leave you feeling isolated, lacking in confidence and trapped.